MattHeffNT/markdown-msplanner/readme.md

 #  Markdown-msplanner

 Microsoft is probably already working on this as a default feature....but for now here is a chrome extension to add markdown to Microsoft Planner's Note section.
-This is still in development so pull requests welcome.

 <a href = "https://chrome.google.com/webstore/detail/ms-planner-markdown-exten/lblllkkilkpgkmcgfllmfhopdmkoacii?hl=en&authuser=0"><img src = "./chrome badge.png"></a>